Khloe Terae Flaunts Sexy Curves In Strapless Swimsuit

 “You are breathtakingly beautiful,” a fourth follower commented.

-Khloe often leaves her admirers breathless with steamy updates that sometimes show plenty of skin.
-Last month, the model looked smoking hot while striking a seductive pose on a deck railing in a skimpy bikini.
+Khloe often leaves her admirers breathless with steamy updates that show plenty of skin.
+Last month, the model looked smoking-hot in a skimpy bikini while striking a seductive pose on a deck railing.